jsegitz/distro-security-meetup/minutes/next.md

 - Mailing list for the group.
 Options:
   - SUSE mailman: Drawback will use suse domain
   - Google group: https://groups.google.com/g/distro-security-meetup, realized only afterwards that you need a google account for this
-  Alternatives?
+  - We tested groups.io and that seems to work fine and require no account Alternatives?
 What poison do you like?

 - Amazon Linux presentation